-Volunteers contribute a significant amount of their time assisting the IWK in carrying out its programs and services.
+Volunteers contribute a significant amount of their time assisting IWK Health in carrying out its programs and services.
 Due to the difficulty in determining fair value, contributed services are not recognized in these financial statements.

-During the year the IWK received a nominal amount personal protective equipment through a provincial stockpile managed by Nova Scotia Health but controlled by the Nova Scotia Department of Health and Wellness.
+During the year IWK Health received a nominal amount of personal protective equipment and testing kits through a provincial stockpile managed by Nova Scotia Health but controlled by the Nova Scotia Department of Health and Wellness.
 These contributed materials are recognized in the financial statements at their carrying value.